 In the industrial sector, CO2 can be captured from a number of industrial processes, including natural gas processing; ethanol fermentation; fertilizer, industrial gas, and chemicals production; the gasification of various feedstocks; and the manufacture of cement and steel.

 CCS uses a combination of technologies to capture the CO2 released by fossil fuel combustion or an industrial process, transport it to a suitable storage location, and finally store it (typically deep underground) where it cannot enter the atmosphere and thus contribute to climate change.
 CO2 geologic storage options include saline formations and depleted oil reservoirs, where captured CO2 can be utilized in enhanced oil recovery (CO2-EOR).

 Currently, CCS has been deployed at commercial-scale natural gas processing, fertilizer production, synfuel production, and hydrogren production facilities.
-The first commercial-scale CCS power projects (the Kemper County IGCC Project in the United States and the Boundary Dam with CCS Demonstration project in Canada) are expected to be in operation by 2014.
+The first commercial-scale coal-fired power plant with CCS (Boundary Dam in Saskatchewan) will become operational in October 2014.
+Two additional commercial power plants are alose under construction.